eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 A good practice for the creation and usage of a certain Certificate Authority on a typical deployment over a production system, is to:

   (1) Create it within the organization system intended for internal use only.
-  (2) Generate/modify desired enclaves.
+  (2) Generate/modify desired enclaves bearing in mind that:

+    * Not all the generated enclaves should be embarked into all target devices.
+    * A reasonable way to proceed would be having one enclave per application, allowing for a separation of concerns.

-  (3) Ship ``public/`` alongside with corresponding ``enclaves/`` into the different remote production systems during setup, depending on the communication needs (not all remote systems may need to interact with each other).
+  (3) Ship ``public/`` alongside with corresponding ``enclaves/`` into the different remote production devices during setup.
   (4) Keep and protect ``private/`` keys and/or certification requests in the organization.

 It is important to note that if ``private/`` files are lost, it won't be possible to change access permissions, adding or modifying security profiles anymore.